Fast and Easy Strawberry Freezer Jam

 Just give me some sugar, fruit and some jars and I’m good.

-This strawberry freezer jam took all of about 10 minutes to make.
-It was that easy!
+This strawberry freezer jam only took about 10 minutes to make.
+SO EASY!
 I kid you not.

 So what are you waiting for?
 Go find some berries and make some jam.